Mentalspace-ai/ontology-alchemy/README.md

 ## Similar Projects

+* [rdflib](http://rdflib.readthedocs.io/en/stable/) - RDFlib is the de facto standard library for working with RDF and its various serialization formats in Python.
+It has extensive support for most of the used serialization formats and schema namespaces (such as OWL, RDFS and FOAF), as well as a number of triplestore-style graph iteration APIs and persistent store backend implementations.
+It does not however aim to cover the interaction between ontology definitions and programmatic instantiation of ontology-defined types.
+Most of its stores have also fallen out of date and so it does not offer out of the box a viable solution for large-scale persistence of knowledge graph data.
 * [Owlready](http://pythonhosted.org/Owlready/index.html) - Exposes a simple interface to load OWL ontologies and create instances as Python classes.
 Also includes a reasoner engine (HermiT).
 Main limitation is that it only works with OWL and only supports OWL XML serialization format.